International Education (MSc, PGDip, PGCert) September 2025 entry

 Those on the MSc and PGDip programmes will choose three modules from the following list.
 If you are studying for the PGCert, you can choose any four modules from this list or from the compulsory module list.

-Language Teaching Methodology: explores the theories that inform teaching practice and analyses the implications these have in terms of ways of learning, material used, the teacher role and the learning spaces.
-This is essential for all those seeking to understand teaching environments more clearly and for those who have a chance to influence teaching environments.
+Language Teaching Methodology: This module explores the theories that inform teaching practice and analyses the implications these have in terms of ways of learning, material used, the teacher role and the learning spaces, and is essential for all those seeking to understand teaching environments more clearly and for those who have a chance to influence teaching environments.

-Online Programme Design: you will learn about key theories of learning and teaching as well as the principles that underpin online programme design.
+Online Programme Design: Students will learn about key theories of learning and teaching as well as the principles that underpin online programme design.
 In addition to this you will learn about digital content creation, how to build a sense of community in online teaching and learning contexts, and about assessment and evaluation in the online world.
-You will be given the opportunity to identify and conceptualise these aspects of online teaching and learning within your
+You will be given the opportunity to identify and conceptualise these aspects of online teaching and learning within your own professional contexts.

-Technology for Teaching: introduces you to the principle theories, concepts and practices of technology in language education.
-You will be able to critically consider the role and purpose of various modes of technology in education in a wide range of settings to identify and conceptualise problems within your own professional contexts.
+Technology for Teaching: This module introduces students to the principal theories, concepts and practices of technology in language education.
+The key focus is on the application of technology, and students will examine various classroom and online uses.
+Participants will critically consider the role and purpose of various modes of technology in education in a wide range of settings.
+Students will be encouraged to identify and conceptualise problems within their own professional contexts, and develop creative and informed responses which utilise technology.
+Students will also develop project management and communication skills.

 Optional modules are subject to change each year and require a minimum number of participants to be offered.
 Some modules may only allow a limited number of students.